 <manifest> <uses-feature android:name="android.hardware.touchscreen" android:required="false" /> ... </manifest>

-Caution: You must declare that a touch screen is not required in your app manifest, as shown this example code, or your app cannot appear in the Google Play store on TV devices.
+Caution: In your app manifest, you must declare that a touch screen is not required, as shown this example code; otherwise your app won't appear in the Google Play store on TV devices.

-An application must provide a home screen banner image for each localization if it includes a Leanback launcher intent filter.
+If an application includes a Leanback launcher intent filter, it must provide a home screen banner image for each localization.
 The banner is the app launch point that appears on the home screen in the apps and games rows.
 When designing your banner, follow the design requirements described in Banners.
 To add the banner to your app, describe the banner in the manifest as follows:

 <application ... android:banner="@drawable/banner" > ... </application>

 When a TV app launches, the system displays an animation that resembles an expanding, filled

 circle.
 To customize the color of this animation, set the